funkypenguin/feeling-responsive/_posts/2016/2016-07-09-buy-experiences-not-gadgets.md

 In [The Science Of Why You Should Spend Your Money On Experiences, Not Things](http://www.fastcoexist.com/3043858/world-changing-ideas/the-science-of-why-you-should-spend-your-money-on-experiences-not-thing), I read:

-> "One of the enemies of happiness is adaptation,

-> "We buy things to make us happy, and we succeed.
+> "One of the enemies of happiness is adaptation ...
+"We buy things to make us happy, and we succeed.
 But only for a while.
 New things are exciting to us at first, but then we adapt to them."

 ​Agreed.
 Buying new tech is fun for a while, but soon becomes the "new normal"